 Single vineyard sites

-- Les Cuteries.
+- La Cuterie, a north-facing site to the northwest of Villesaint, in the middle-lower part of the slope.
 Claude Michez produces a vineyard-designated Champagne from this site, a 100% Chardonnay that is part of their oaked la Villesenière range.

 The producer status NM = négociant-manipulant means that purchased grapes can be included in the Champagnes.
 NM producers can be anything from small producers that supplement their own grapes with some that they buy in, to large Champagne houses that primarily rely on purchased grapes.

 - J. & Jacques Bérat (NM, Facebook page), has 12 ha of vineyards in the slopes between Boursault and Œuilly with 40% Pinot Meunier, 30% Chardonnay, and 30% Pinot Noir.
 The range includes a vintage Champagne composed of a majority of Chardonnay in combination with Pinot Noir (2002 is 75% Ch/25% PN, 2007 is 90% Ch/10% PN).
 They also produce three nonvintage varietal Champagnes named after their respective origin: Les Crayons is a Chardonnay from a site in Œuilly, Les Loges is a Pinot Noir, and Villesaint is a Pinot Meunier from this hamlet in Boursault.